 Also known as African Lionfish, Deepwater Firefish, Firefish, Lionfish, Mombasa Lionfish, Turkeyfish.

-Found singly or in small schools over soft muddy bottoms rich with invertebrate growth especially sponges and rubble in deep offshore reefs, hiding during the day dispersing at night hunting for food.
+Found singly, or in small family groups, hiding during the day, over soft, muddy bottoms, rich with invertebrate growth, especially sponges, also over rubble strewn deep off-shore reefs, dispersing at night hunting for food.